oskarflygare/quartz/content/notes/The viral dynamics of social media platforms nudges us to produce and consume junk info.md

 updated: 2023-09-01
 ---

-# The viral dynamics of social media platforms nudges us to produce and consume junk info
-Date created: 2022-08-31

 Because material that triggers outrage and other strong reactions is more viral than calm and complex material, social media dynamics tends to push us toward the former.